ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The highlighting of the controller is defaulted to use the `VRTK_MaterialColorSwapHighlighter` if no other highlighter is applied to the Object.

+### Inspector Parameters

+ * **Model Element Paths:** A collection of strings that determine the path to the controller model sub elements for identifying the model parts at runtime.
+The paths will default to the model element paths of the selected SDK Bridge.
+  * The available model sub elements are:
+    * `Body Model Path`: The overall shape of the controller.
+    * `Trigger Model Path`: The model that represents the trigger button.
+    * `Grip Left Model Path`: The model that represents the left grip button.
+    * `Grip Right Model Path`: The model that represents the right grip button.
+    * `Touchpad Model Path`: The model that represents the touchpad.
+    * `App Menu Model Path`: The model that represents the application menu button.
+    * `System Menu Model Path`: The model that represents the system menu button.
+ * **Element Highlighter Overrides:** A collection of highlighter overrides for each controller model sub element.
+If no highlighter override is given then highlighter on the Controller game object is used.
+  * The available model sub elements are:
+    * `Body`: The highlighter to use on the overall shape of the controller.
+    * `Trigger`: The highlighter to use on the trigger button.
+    * `Grip Left`: The highlighter to use on the left grip button.
+    * `Grip Right`: The highlighter to use on the  right grip button.
+    * `Touchpad`: The highlighter to use on the touchpad.
+    * `App Menu`: The highlighter to use on the application menu button.
+    * `System Menu`: The highlighter to use on the system menu button.

 ### Class Events

  * `ControllerModelVisible` - Emitted when the controller model is toggled to be visible.